-Though Blogger is service provided by Google, it has limited options for support.
+Although Blogger is a service provided by Google, it has limited options for support.
 All support is documented, and rarely you will have live interaction support.

 Though there is no need for highly integrated support solutions for such an easier platform, you’ll find very few resources or forums for Blogger.

 Where for WordPress, you will get nice support service from the active community of users.
-As 34% of the web uses WordPress, and over 60 millions of people are using it, you will not be stuck anywhere in between.
+As 43% of the web uses WordPress, and over 60 million people are using it, you will not be stuck anywhere in between.

-Apart from this, you can avail the premium support if you’re willing to pay for your blogging career.
-Many companies will provide you this facility of premium support.
+Apart from this, you can avail of premium support if you’re willing to pay for your blogging career.
+Many companies will provide you with this facility of premium support.

-You may have seen most of the people are here online for earning money.
+You may have seen most people are here online for earning money.
 Even you and me also.
 As blogging can be a full-time career, you should not take this very lightly.

-Playing smart move today is better than regretting in the future.
-You already have all the resources, then why are you waiting to take one step ahead.
+Playing smart moves today is better than regretting them in the future.
+You already have all the resources, then why are you waiting to take one step ahead?

 Let me explain this in a simple way.

-You can monetize your blog by other several ways also like affiliate marketing or place other ads on your blog.
-But it may look less authority as it’s free for large sites the resources provided by Blogger.com may not sufficient.
+You can monetize your blog in other several ways also like affiliate marketing or placing other ads on your blog.
+But it may look less authoritative as it’s free for large sites the resources provided by Blogger.com may not sufficient.

-Another one point worth mentioning is Blogger has a very long time for the significant upgrades and so future policies depend on blessings on Google, or it can be shut down anytime like the Google’s other popular services like Google Reader, Adsense for feeds.
+Another point worth mentioning is Blogger has a very long time for significant upgrades and so future policies depend on blessings on Google, or it can be shut down anytime like Google’s other popular services like Google Reader, Adsense for feeds.

 WordPress is an open-source CMS and not depends on a single company or individual.
 The whole empire of WordPress is based on the active community of millions of users and developers.
 It means you are free to do what you want to do with your blog and how to monetize it.